 A sure sign of her tenacity, and character, instead she embraced the challenge.
 She adopted the food and local customs.
 With time the local people grew to know and love her, and sung her praises.

 Initially, like everyone else, he was staunchly anti-woman.
 However, Indra opened his eyes to the possibilities.
 Krishnamacharya admired her strength.
 He found her to be a serious student, a good person.
 He shifted in his initial position and became a big supporter of women, deciding to teach her properly.

 Subsequently ridiculed and scolded by teachers and scholars alike.
 To which he replied

 ‘If we do not encourage women the great Indian tradition of yoga will die’.

 He went on to teach Indra for one year straight.
-Then becoming a teacher herslef, before being asked to introduce yoga to the west.
-Indra wasn't just the first woman to learn yoga, she was also the first westerner!
+Then she eventually become a teacher herself, and krishnamacharya asked her to introduce yoga to the west.
+Indra was not just the first woman to learn yoga, she was also the first westerner!